vmware-tanzu-learning/course-secure-rest-api-oauth2-code/README.md

 ## How to use

-Duplicate this repository and use it as a basis or reference for your own course code repository.
+- [ ] Duplicate this repository and use it as a basis or reference for your own course code repository.
+- [ ] Set the visibility of this repo to Public
+- [ ] Make sure `scripts/stage-codebase.sh` has executable permissions
+- [ ] Create and push a branch named `prod`

+### Branches and environments

+- `main` - Commits to this branch will automatically be deployed to Spring Academy **Staging**
+- `prod` - Commits will be used for Spring Academy.
+Deploys are a manual process at this time.

 ## Documentation